yohannes911/select2/doc/protocol.md

 ### Features ###

-MUST BE UPDATED TO REFLECT `wait` AND Lemma CHANGES
+PROOF MUST BE REVISED DUE TO THE CHANGES OF THE Lemma

-**Statement 1: The protocol provides the following feature: Only one thread is selected at any time.
-Formally: either `not selected[0]` or `not selected[1]` always holds.**
+**Statement 1: Select 2 is safe in the following manner: the protocol guarantees that one and only one thread is selected at any time.
+Formally:  `not selected[0] or not selected[1]` always holds.**

 Proof: Indirectly assume, that at some point in time both thread is selected.
 There are 3 possible cases:

-1. Bot thread is token owner
+1. Both thread is token owner
 1. None of the threads is token owner
 1. One of the threads is token owner the other is not